-Once again there is a matrix of ingredients called iXPB - Fusion of isolated peptides, with names capable of intimidating the most experienced athlete of gymnasium.
+Once again there is an array of ingredients called iXPB – Isolated Peptide Fusion, with names capable of intimidating the most experienced gym athlete.

 Fortunately, just drop down a bit and look at the list of ingredients to see what it really is about.